Wisconsin State Veteran's Benefits

 Wisconsin G.I.
-Bill for Dependents
+Bill for Veterans and Dependents

-Hunting & Fishing Licenses for Wisconsin Veterans
+Free Hunting or Fishing License for Returning Veterans

 Military Funeral Honors Program

-The Military Funeral Honors Program (MFHP) in Wisconsin provides a final tribute to the men and women who served our state and nation honorably as members of the U.S. armed forces.
+The Military Funeral Honors Program in Wisconsin provides a final tribute to the men and women who served our state and nation honorably as members of the U.S. armed forces.

 Wisconsin Veterans Memorial Cemeteries